 You wouldn’t want to be caught with the lingering “keto flu” if you don’t get into ketosis quickly enough.

 This refers to those aforementioned symptoms of grogginess and confusion that you may experience when the body is no longer running off of carbohydrates.

 Another idea to ensure you quickly reach ketosis is to keep active even if you’re tired (even if it means walking in place).
 The idea of this is to tap into your fat reserves to start using energy.

 The keto diet advocates for drinking lots of water.
 So, with drinking all of that water, key electrolytes like potassium and magnesium will get flushed from the body.
 Thus, electrolyte consumption is important for blasting through that keto flu and prompting ketosis.

-If you’re like most people, your body has probably been running on carbs for quite some time, if not always, so you won’t magically spring into ketosis overnight.
-Time to make the switch.
+If you’re like most people, your body has probably been running on carbs for quite some time, if not forever, so you won’t magically spring into ketosis overnight.

 Ma S., Huang Q., Yada K., Liu C., Suzuki K. An 8-Week Ketogenic Low Carbohydrate, High Fat Diet Enhanced Exhaustive Exercise Capacity in Mice.
 Nutrients.
 2018 May 25;10(6). pii: E673. doi: 10.3390/nu10060673.